ncaccia/t3-gallery/README.md

   `
 - Select typescript version of the workspace to gurantee that VSC uses the last version and intelligense works better.
 - add a dev branch
+- Nextjs auto import --> add the `<` before adding the name of the component to the code ex: `<SignedOut` and it will show the intelisense options + import automatically